GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 It is possible to change where this plugin looks for hooks, and what filenames it looks for by adding a `[hooks]` section to `gerrit.config`.

+These configuration values are evaluated at plugin load.
+If the values are changed, the plugin must be reloaded for them to take effect.

+A hook may be temporarily disabled by either removing it or renaming it.
+Its behavior may be changed by replacing its content.
+Such changes will take immediate effect without having to reload the plugin.

 hooks.path
 :	Location of hook executables.
 If not set, defaults to `$site_path/hooks`